 Why can’t I be hypnotised?
 This is why

-People that find it hard to enter hypnosis are often resisting it because they are scared of losing control or having someone else have power over them.
+People who find it hard to enter hypnosis often resist it because they are scared of losing control or having someone else have power over them.

 The big thing to understand is that by entering hypnosis you are gaining control and by resisting it you are just showing that you are not in control.

-If you are the opposite and don’t like being told what to do then you may find it hard to enter hypnosis.
+People who take orders such as Police officers and soldiers can be easy to hypnotise.
+If you are the opposite and don’t like being told what to do then you may find it harder to enter hypnosis.

 I was an awful subject when I first started.
 I’d spent 20 years as a driving instructor and I was always in control.

-It was when I learnt the things I talk about in the video above that I finally realised I wasn’t in control at all.
+It was when I learned the things I talked about in the video above that I finally realised I wasn’t in control at all.